gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 > I also refer to your request for an Internal Review of the primary decision, specifically noting:
 >
 >    …I would like to challenge this refusal.
-Your letter said “I have enclosed information about your rights of review under the FOI Act at Attachment A”, however there was no attachment A…
+Your letter said "I have enclosed information about your rights of review under the FOI Act at Attachment A", however there was no attachment A…
 >
 > Please find attached the statement of reasons of the Internal Review conducted and one (1) document falling within the scope of your request.
 >